A A A

 Jenny is a grandmother to two small children and in any spare time that she has she loves to go to the gym, travel and garden.

-Jenny has no interests to declare.
-Jenny is currently a governor at Kings International College, Camberley, and also at Badshot Lea Village Infant School in Surrey.
+Jenny is currently an associate governor at Kings International College, Camberley, and a governor at Badshot Lea Village Infant School in Surrey.

 Yota is currently an Associate Professor at the Institute of Education, University of Reading.